Private counselling in Rochester • Medway • Kent

 Counsellors in Rochester

-The person-centred approach to counselling underpins my work with clients, having trained as a Humanistic Counsellor.
-I am able to work with you in a confidential space for a range of issues including depression, bereavement, anxiety, trauma and addiction...view counsellor profile.
+The person-centred approach to counselling underpins my work with adults and young people, having trained as a Humanistic Counsellor.
+I am able to work with you in a confidential space for a range of issues such as anxiety, depression and bereavement counselling.

 Bereavement counselling in Medway, Kent.